BrandonGatewood/LightWeight/README.md

 8. Click save

 ## License
-LightWeight is open-source software licensed under the MIT License.
+LightWeight is open-source software licensed under the **MIT License**.
 Feel free to use, modify, and distribute it as per the terms of the license.